osrf/mbari_wec/docs/docs/Tutorials/ROS2/PythonLinearDamperExample.md

 A full example starting from the template may be found [here](https://github.com/mbari-org/mbari_wec_template_py/tree/linear_damper_example).
-Line numbers in this tutorial refer to files in the full example.
+Line numbers in this tutorial corresponds to the lines in relevant files in the full example.

 ### Parameters